Kong/kongponents/docs/components/multiselect.md

 Empty state content can be configured using the `empty` slot.

 ::: tip NOTE
-When using `autosuggest`, you **MUST** use `v-model` otherwise the Multiselect can't maintain an accurate list of which items are selected.
+When using `autosuggest`, you **must** use `v-model` otherwise the Multiselect can't maintain an accurate list of which items are selected.
 :::

 <ClientOnly>